 The pandemic has been challenging for teachers and students, and while we’ve shown a growth mindset and amazing resilience, continuing to navigate through these uncertain times can cause both mental and physical fatigue.

 Tapping into what I call PAUSE—for Practice Awareness and Understanding Self Exercises—can create calm in the classroom and life amid the chaos.
 By practicing mental wellness exercises as a class, you and your students can benefit with improved mental and physical health, coping skills, and a positive outlook.
 Making small changes can mean more success as we rewire our brains and develop new habits.

 She then discusses some simple ways that teachers can help students find calm through exercises, breathing, mindfulness and self-regulation.
 Also, it is important that teachers find their own space of calm which we call co-regulation.

 Neurologic by Lakeside has provided training for schools and resources to equip students in these same skills.
-The Director of that program, Josh MacNeill, has published a booklet called 101 Brain Breaks and Brain Based Educational Activities which is currently selling in our Lakeside store.
+We have published a booklet called 101 Brain Breaks and Brain Based Educational Activities which is currently selling in our Lakeside store.
 You can secure this book by going through this link.
 You will also be able to purchase our curriculum, posters and student journals for brain regulation and calming students’ brains.

 It is so important for us all to be mindful of how we can help students find their calm, have successful relationships and be able to learn in school by being aware of how their brains are working during class.
 We hope these resources will be helpful to taking healthy brain breaks for a calmer school environment.